Game Education with Youth

 • Offer condensed periods of time–ranging from a half day to a weekend–for youth to invent and build a game in the company of other enthusiasts.
 Besides finding a community of like-minded game developers, jams allow youth to form teams and rapidly prototype game ideas.
 Game jams help promote key habits and practices of successful game development including group communication, team management and collaborative inquiry.

 Maker Places for Games

 Schools are not the only place to develop 21st Century skills in game development.
 Maker places combine the best of hackerspaces and project-based inquiry by providing community driven, open facilities to discover, explore and build.
 The goal of our maker places programs is to provide access to tools and resources for independently published games.
 We focus on building bridges between formal and informal learning contexts.
 Part showcase, part playlab, maker spaces help reduce barriers of access and create shared resources for prosperity.

 • Instead of a permanent dedicated space, our pop-up program creates temporary maker places where youth congregate: libraries, community centers, science museums, religious places and schools.
-We roll in, set up and create immersive environments for informal learning.
+We roll in, set up, and host an immersive environments for informal learning.
 Pop-ups can be tailored to age groups and learning needs, allowing youth to walk-in and try their hand at many different activities.

 • Maker places are showing up in increasing diversity, but often, they are silos of activity limited to their physical space.
 Our maker neighbors program is designed to build bridges between programs and increase community resources through video conferencing, tool libraries and shared mentoring.
 By networking our neighborhood maker places together, we can increase opportunities available to youth and reduce barriers of access.